burhanudinarshad/sri/cloudformation/ec2/README.md

   Command to run this template:
   AWS CLI should be set at us-east-1 region for this template to work

+  Note: It can take upto 10 mins to initialize all the scripts once EC2 is deployed through template.
+Please wait or retry after 10 mins to get response.

   `aws cloudformation deploy --template-file <path where you downloaded template> --stack-name <any name you wanna give to this deployment> --parameter-overrides KeyName=<Name of keypair you created in your account in region us-east-1>`